-Let me help you do your first pull-up or improve the number of pull-ups you can do.
+Let me help you do your first pull-up or improve the number of pull-ups.
 Here are a few exercises that will help:

 I like to do single DB rows so I can address muscle imbalances.

-NOTE: I always train my weak side first since you’ll always have a strong and weak side.
-With continued training you’ll lessen the gap of strength differences.
+NOTE: I always train my weak side first since you’ll always have a solid and soft side.
+With continued training, you’ll lessen the gap of strength differences.

 It’s imperative with this movement that you protect the lower back and learn to isolate the latissimus dorsi.
-Support one knee and one hand on a bench and flatten the back so that your chest is parallel to the floor.
-If you’re too upright, you’ll work the upper trap, an area that usually needs less development than the lat, the lower trap and rhomboid muscles.
-Imagine what the pull of gravity is: basically a straight line from the DB to the floor.
+Support one knee and one hand on a bench and flatten the back to parallel your chest to the floor.
+If you’re too upright, you’ll work the upper trap, which usually needs less development than the lat, the lower trap, and rhomboid muscles.
+Imagine the pull of gravity: basically a straight line from the DB to the floor.
 Allow the DB to hang to the floor while maintaining this flat back position.
-Bring the DB to the ribs and bring the scapula, or shoulder blade, in towards the spine.
-Return the DB to the full hanging position and allow the shoulder blade to slide away from the spine.
+Bring the DB to the ribs and bring the scapula or shoulder blade towards the spine.
+Return the DB to the total hanging work and allow the shoulder blade to slide away from the spine.

 I’m a big fan of my suspension trainer.
-It basically uses body weight as resistance.
+It uses body weight as resistance.
 You can increase or decrease the amount of resistance by changing the angle of pull with your foot position.
-It’s really a brilliant idea.
-Another benefit of the suspension trainer is the need for core stability with its use.
+It’s a brilliant idea.
+Another benefit of the suspension trainer is core stability during its use.

-The suspended back row is a very basic row, and is helpful in strengthening the back and improving your pull-ups.
-One thing to keep in mind is to maintain a long neck, keep the shoulders down and don’t let them creep up to the ears.
-Many people elevate the shoulders unconsciously.
+The suspended back row is elementary and helps strengthen the back and improve pull-ups.
+One thing to keep in mind is maintaining a long neck, keeping the shoulders down, and not letting them creep up to the ears.
+Many people elevate their shoulders unconsciously.

-A second pointer is ensure that you drop the hips slightly; don’t lead with the hips and arch the back.
-You’ll feel more through the middle back, and less through the arms if you have a slight hip flexion.
+A second pointer ensures that you drop the hips slightly; don’t lead with the hips and arch the back.
+You’ll feel more through the middle back and less through the arms if you have a slight hip flexion.

-Not surprisingly, core strength is helpful to increase your pull up prowess.
-A strong core helps maintain the proper body alignment in order for you to engage your back muscles.
+Not surprisingly, core strength helps increase your pull-up prowess.
+A strong core helps maintain the proper body alignment to engage your back muscles.

-A good way to train the core and at the same time increase grip and back strength is to do hanging leg raises.
-Many people tend to just work their hip flexors when doing leg raises.
+An excellent way to train the core and at the exact time increase grip and back strength is to do hanging leg raises.
+Many people tend to work their hip flexors when doing leg lifts.
 The point of the leg raise is to contract the abdominal wall and allow the hips to roll.
-It’s a matter of pressing the belly button in towards the spine to contract the core and not just lift the legs up.
+It’s pressing the belly button towards the spine to tighten the core and not just lift the legs.

 Last Key Ingredient to Pull-Ups

 The last component I’d like to address is rest.
 I’m my own worst enemy at times where this is concerned, once I get a goal in mind.
-For example, my elbows ached for a few weeks after I worked the human flag daily.
+For example, my elbows ached for a few weeks after working the human flag daily.